-- 3. The maximum building depth for any ground floor retail or commercial office development shall be 20 metres with openings on one side only.
+- Any retail premises of less than 200m2 in gross floor area should generally have a depth to width 2. ratio ranging between 1:1 and a maximum 3:1. - 3.
+The maximum building depth for any ground floor retail or commercial office development shall be 20 metres with openings on one side only.
 The maximum building depth for any retail or office building with openings on two or more side is 30 metres.
 Shopping centre developments may vary from this control. - 4.
 Any residential storeys in a building shall have a maximum building depth of 18 metres. - 5.
-The floor to ceiling height of the ground floor development in an E1 or E2 zone shall be a minimum 3.3 metres, in order to allow flexibility in retail and / or other business tenancies in the future. - 6.
-In the MU1 Mixed Use zone, the ground floor and first floor levels in a building shall incorporate a minimum 3.3 metre floor to ceiling height clearance, to maximise the flexibility in the future use of the building. - 7.
-The floor to ceiling height requirements for ground and first floor levels of a development situated upon land within the E2 Commercial Centre zone of the Wollongong City Centre, are specified in clause 2.6.2 in Chapter D13 Wollongong City Centre to this DCP. - 8.
+The floor to ceiling height of the ground floor development in an B1-E1 or B3-E2 zone shall be a minimum 3.3 metres, in order to allow flexibility in retail and / or other business tenancies in the future. - In the B4-MU Mixed zone, the ground floor and first floor levels in a building shall incorporate a 6. minimum 3.3 metre floor to ceiling height clearance, to maximise the flexibility in the future use of the building. - 7.
+The floor to ceiling height requirements for ground and first floor levels of a development situated upon land within the B3-E2 Commercial Core zone of the Wollongong City Centre, are specified in clause 2.6.2 in Chapter D13 Wollongong City Centre to this DCP. - 8.
 Large retail or commercial office floor space not requiring continuous and direct connection to the street (e.g. supermarkets) should be 'wrapped' by smaller retail shops or commercial offices to avoid blank walls and encourage active street frontages. - 9.
-The retail frontage at street level for individual retail shops / units should match the existing traditional retail shop pattern for the specific retail and business centre. - 10.
-Where sites are amalgamated, the design of any new building should express the existing or prevalent lot structure in the immediate locality.
+The retail frontage at street level for individual retail shops / units should match the existing traditional retail shop pattern for the specific retail and business centre. - Where sites are amalgamated, the design of any new building should express the existing or 10. prevalent lot structure in the immediate locality.

-10.2.2 Building Appearance
+8.2.210.2.2 Building Appearance